 If you have questions about what you need to disclose to a Pennsylvania licensing board or are concerned about the impact an arrest will have on your license, call Pennsylvania professional license defense lawyer Michael Fienman at (215) 839-9529 to schedule a consultation.

-• Attorneys – Felonies and other charges related to fraud, dishonesty, drugs or moral turpitude.
+• Attorneys must disclose felonies and offenses related to fraud, dishonesty, or moral turpitude to the Pennsylvania Disciplinary Board.

 ***Please note that this is not meant to be a comprehensive list and is subject to change depending on the particular licensing agency.
 If you are facing charges, you should consult an attorney with criminal licensure defense experience.***